The Java Edition of the GLG Toolkit

 use vector graphics and are resolution-independent,

-makes it possible to deploy them on a wide range of displays - from large monitors to mobile devices.
+to deploy them on a wide range of displays - from large monitors to mobile devices.

 created with the